 Many experts caring for you

 Testicular cancer is a type of genitourinary cancer.
-If you have testicular cancer, you will meet with experts within the UW Genitourinary Cancer Program.
-Your care team will include urologists, medical oncologist and radiation oncologists.
+If you have testicular cancer, you will meet with experts including urologists, medical oncologists and radiation oncologists.

 Quality cancer care in your community